Alaa-AbuSarah/Behaviour_Cup/README.md

 Thank you for testing Behaviour Cup!
 Your feedback is valuable in improving the framework.

 ## License
-Behaviour Cup is currently open source.
-The specific license details will be updated soon.
+Behaviour Cup is under MIT License.